-Fetal lung masses, or fetal lung lesions, are a defect that develops in the lungs before a baby is born.
-Some masses may be related to another congenital defect, but in most cases, it is unknown why a baby’s lung tissue doesn’t develop normally.
+Fetal lung masses, or fetal lung lesions, are defects that develop in the lungs before a baby is born.
+Some masses may be related to another congenital defect, or a genetic condition, but in most cases the mass is isolated.
+It is unknown why a baby’s lung tissue doesn’t develop normally.

-The SSM Health Cardinal Glennon St. Louis Fetal Care Institute are experts in treating the range fetal lung masses, including two of the most common types:
+The team at the SSM Health Cardinal Glennon St. Louis Fetal Care Institute are experts in treating a range of fetal lung masses, including two of the most common types:

-We also treat other rare types of lung masses, including congenital lobar emphysema (CLE) lesion and pulmonary blastoma.
-In babies with the lungs becomes blocked or narrowed during fetal development.
-Pulmonary blastoma is a fetal type of lung cancer that can look just like a CPAM and can only be diagnosed after removing the mass.
+There are other rare types of lung masses that we can treat as well, including congenital lobar emphysema (CLE) and pulmonary blastoma.
+In babies with CLE, the lung mass forms large cysts that can compress the rest of the normal lung.
+Pulmonary blastoma is a very rare fetal lung cancer that prenatally presents like a CPAM.
+Doctors can only confirm this diagnosis after the mass is removed.

-Fetal lung masses typically are detected during a routine ultrasound around 20 weeks of gestation.
-The mass will appear as a bright area of the lung on ultrasound, or may shift a baby’s heart to one side.
+Fetal lung masses are typically detected during a routine ultrasound around 20 weeks of gestation.
+The mass may appear as a bright area of the lung on ultrasound.

 What Are the Treatments and Long-Term Effects of Lung Masses?

 The vast majority of fetal masses are benign (not cancerous), but they can cause a variety of problems for a baby, even into childhood.
-Sometimes these problems must be managed before birth or at birth, but usually lung lesions can be managed after birth in a safe, elective setting.
+Occasionally, these problems must be managed before birth or immediately at birth, but usually lung lesions can be managed months after birth in a safe, elective setting.